 The lump sum is five times the yearly pension.

 Note: if you are actively paying into the LGPS in England or Wales at the date of death, the lump sum will be assessed in line with any other LGPS memberships held, in some cases only the higher of these will be paid.
-You can nominate someone to receive your death grant or update your existing nomination by completed the Death grant expression of wish form on the Member Portal.
+You can nominate someone to receive your death grant or update your existing nomination by completing the Death grant expression of wish form on the Member Portal.
 If you need the form in an alternative format, please see our resources page on the website.

 Partners' and children's pensions

 If you die, pensions may be paid to:

 - your cohabiting partner,

 If you have a partner but you are not married or in a civil partnership, your partner can only receive a pension if your partnership meets certain conditions when you die.
 The pension would be based on the LGPS membership that you have built up since 6 April 1988 – your partner won't receive a pension if you left the LGPS before that date.
 Your partner may receive a pension if:

 - you have paid into the LGPS on or after 1 April 2008 and

 - at your death, your partner can demonstrate that your relationship met certain conditions for at least two years – for example that you were committed, exclusive and you were not married or in a civil partnership with anyone else

 You can let us know your current circumstances by completing a Nomination of cohabiting partner form.
 Read the notes that are with the form.